What is the Spirulina algae?

 Iron is also needed to convert blood sugar into energy.
 Metabolic energy is critical for athletes because it allows muscles to perform optimally during training or competitions.

 Vegetarians in particular tend to lack iron because meat is the most common source of iron.
-Since the body recognizes Spirulina as a food and Spirulina's cell layers are absolutely compatible, the iron present in Spirulina is easily absorbed.
+Since the body recognises Spirulina as a food and Spirulina's cell layers are absolutely compatible, the iron present in Spirulina is easily absorbed.
 This makes Spirulina an ideal source of iron: five milligrams of iron in a 3-gram serving of Spirulina make up 30 percent of the daily serving recommended by the US Food and Drug Administration.

 5. Vitamin B12 for vegetarians and vegans